alexa-samples/skill-sample-nodejs-multi/instructions/create-the-backend-resources.md

 ## Apply the CloudFormation Template

-Access the AWS CloudFormation console in *us-east-1* and load a template file to provision backend resources.
+Access the AWS CloudFormation console in your preferred region and load a template file to provision backend resources.

 1. Login to the AWS Console for CloudFormation at [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home) (then select the region that is most appropriate for your smart home locale of choice, eg. for North America choose *us-east-1*, for Europe and India choose *eu-west-1* and for Far East choose *us-west-1*).
 2. Click **Create stack** and select **With new resources (standard)**.